sin3point14/githubctf2020/Readme.md

 > - it has no parameters,
 > - its body contains exactly one statement that returns the value of a field.

-Though it is clear that those 3 methods will be doing some processing than these 3 properties restrict and there is a very very small chance that a custom `Exception` would override them to make them a `GetterMethod`.
+It is clear that those 3 methods will be doing some processing than these 3 properties restrict and there is a very very small chance that a custom `Exception` would override them to make them a `GetterMethod`.
 I still had a go with it being heuristic and got 0 results :p.

-Now I though in the direction of...
-These 'get%' patterned Exception methods do stuff and return it so there ought to be more such patterned methods in the custom exceptions.
+Now here is a recreation of my next thoughts...
+These "get%" patterned Exception methods do stuff and return it so there ought to be more such patterned methods in the custom exceptions.
 Basically I took the advantage of the good naming practices people follow while coding in Java :p.

 Hence my final Heuristic is-

-- The method name should not be `getStackTrace`, `getSuppressed`, since they return useless things AND
+- The method name should not be `getStackTrace`, `getSuppressed`, since they return useless things
+AND
 (
 - The method name should follow the pattern `get%` or `Get%` or be `toString`

 OR

 - The method should be a `GetterMethod`, though this doesn't gice any results in our case there is still that very very small possibility it might work somewhere, someday.
 )

 Withough further ado, here is the new class that was added-